 To facilitate this process, applicants are requested to keep supporting documentation succinct and avoid sending large quantities of paperwork.
 Applications are preferred electronically.

-- Application for Provisional Membership (PDF)
+- Application for Provisional Membership 2021

-- Application for Associate Membership (PDF)
+- Application for Associate Membership 2021

-- Ministry of Justice Request Form for Police Check (PDF)
+- Ministry of Justice Request Form for Police Check

 What is the difference between Associate and Provisional membership?